apeters931/dbt_training_proposal/README.md

    [redshift + dbt](https://www.linkedin.com/in/alec-peters/)\
    [databricks + dbt](https://www.linkedin.com/in/alec-peters/)

 [^1]: This is not all of dbt's supported data platforms.
-If you would like to use a data platform that isn't listed below you can use this training that is data platform agnostic or reach out to ... to determine which is training is right for you.
+If you would like to use a data platform that isn't listed below you can use this [training](https://www.linkedin.com/in/alec-peters/) that is data platform agnostic or reach out to Alec Peters or John Barcheski to determine which is training is right for you.